 Reserves are an essential tool to ensure long-term budget stability and Fire Authorities are expected to provide for reserves to manage their financial position and to manage risks.
-There is no statutory maximum level of reserves and traditionally AF&RS has held £1.5m (3% of the total 2021/22 income base) in the general reserve to manage the impact of uneven cash flows and unexpected events or emergencies as well as earmarked reserves (sums set aside to meet known or predicted specific requirements).
+There is no statutory maximum level of reserves and traditionally AF&RS has held £1.5m (3% of the total 2022/23 income base) in the general reserve to manage the impact of uneven cash flows and unexpected events or emergencies as well as earmarked reserves (sums set aside to meet known or predicted specific requirements).

 A full review of reserves is carried out at a minimum annually to ensure continuing relevance and adequacy of the Avon Fire Authority reserves.
-The 2022/2026 Reserve Strategy was presented and approved by the Fire Authority on 22 June 2022 and can be viewed on our website at:
+The 2023/2027 Reserve Strategy was presented and approved by the Fire Authority on 21 June 2023 and can be viewed here:

-https://avonfire.moderngov.co.uk/ielssueDetails.aspx?IId=681&PlanId=0&Opt=3#AI415 iv) 2021/2022 Capital Budget and Spending:
+https://avonfire.moderngov.co.uk/ielssueDetails.aspx?IId=1606&PlanId=0&Opt=3#AI1113 iv) 2022/2023 Capital Budget and Spending: